 How Can Mayonnaise Be Harmful During Pregnancy?

-As mentioned above, mayonnaise contains high levels of fat and other harmful elements.
-It does more harm than good during pregnancy.
-Here are a few reasons why it should be avoided or limited to small amounts.
+Here are a few reasons why it should be avoided or limited to small amounts during pregnancy.

-- Bacteria: If you consume mayonnaise that is infected with salmonella, it could lead to extreme dehydration, bacteria in the bloodstream, meningitis, and reactive arthritis.
-Also, your baby can get infected with salmonellosis.
+- Bacteria: If you consume mayonnaise that is infected with salmonella, it could lead to extreme dehydration, bacteria in the bloodstream, meningitisiXInflammation of the fluid and protective layers of the central nervous system , andreactive arthritis.iXInflammatory arthritis causing redness and intense pain in various body parts Also, your baby can get infected with salmonellosis.

+It is essential to ensure egg safety during pregnancy.
 Mayonnaise made with raw egg can also have the risk of containing listeria bacteria, which can lead to listeriosis, a very rare disease during pregnancy.
-(4)
+(10)

-- High calories: Most pregnant women need 300 calories a day.
-Mayonnaise is high in calories, and could lead to overconsumption when combined with other calorie food that you take every day.
+- High calories: Adding a teaspoon of mayonnaise once in a while may not be such a problem in this case.
+However, use of mayonnaise in high amounts and on a regular basis could lead to overconsumption when combined with other high calorie food that you take every day.
 This could lead to excess weight gain.

-- Fat content: A study in 2014 found that excess fat consumption by the mother can damage the baby’s immune system.
+- Fat content: During pregnancy, your body needs more fat than usual due to physiological reasoning such as gaining fat tissue around the pelvic area to support the labor process.
+Therefore, 30-35% of your total calories must come from fat and preferably MUFA (11).
+However, overconsumption must be avoided.
+A study in 2016 found that excess fat consumption by the mother can damage the baby’s immune system (12).
 Another study by The Cleveland Clinic and West Virginia University, says that children born to mothers with high fat levels will have obesity problems later in their life.

-- Sugar and sodium levels: Mayonnaise is high both in sugar and sodium, the two ingredients which need to be taken in limited quantities.
-High sugar foods can lead to diabetes and sodium will increase your blood pressure.
+- Sugar and sodium levels: Mayonnaise is high both in sugar and sodium, the two ingredients which need to be taken in limited quantities during pregnancy.
+Research studies have shown that in the long run, high sugar foods can lead to diabetes and sodium could potentially increase your blood pressure (13).

 How can you satisfy your urge to eat mayonnaise while not getting affected with its side-effects during pregnancy?
 Follow these safety measures and enjoy your spread: